bl-sdk/bl-sdk.github.io/developing/index.md

 1. Install it inside your venv using `pip install ipykernel`.
 Note this also installs debugpy as a dependency.

-   If you don't already have another prefered jupyter client, also run `pip install jupyter`.
+   If you don't already have another preferred jupyter client, also run `pip install jupyter`.

 2. Restart the game.
 On launch, it should print something like the following to console:
    ```